Metal detector: First idea

-In late 1878 and early 1879 Professor (of music) David Edward Hughes published his experiments with the 4 coil induction balance.
+In late 1878 and early 1879, Professor (of music) David Edward Hughes published his experiments with the 4-coil induction balance.
 He used his own recent invention the microphone and a ticking clock to generate regular pulses and a telephone receiver as detector.
-To measure the strength of the signals he invented a coaxial 3 coil induction balance which he called the "electric sonometer".
+To measure the strength of the signals he invented a coaxial 3-coil induction balance which he called the "electric sonometer".
 Hughes did much to popularize the induction balance, quickly leading to practical devices that could identify counterfeit coins.
-In 1880 Mr. J. Munro, C.E. suggested the use of the 4 coil induction balance for metal prospecting.
-Hughes's coaxial 3 coil induction balance would also see use in metal detecting.
+In 1880 Mr. J. Munro, C.E. suggested the use of the 4-coil induction balance for metal prospecting.
+Hughes's coaxial 3-coil induction balance would also see use in metal detecting.

-In July 1881 Alexander Graham Bell initially used a 4 coil induction balance to attempt to locate a bullet lodged in the chest of American President James Garfield.
-After much experimenting the best bullet detection range he achieved was only 2 inches.
-He then used his own earlier discovery, the partially overlapping 2 coil induction balance, and the detection range increased to 5 inches.
+In July 1881, Alexander Graham Bell initially used a 4-coil induction balance to attempt to locate a bullet lodged in the chest of American President James Garfield.
+After much experimenting the best bullet detection range he achieved was only 2 inches (5 centimeters).
+He then used his own earlier discovery, the partially overlapping 2-coil induction balance, and the detection range increased to 5 inches (12 centimeters).
 But the attempt was still unsuccessful because the metal coil spring bed Garfield was lying on confused the detector.
-Bell's 2 coil induction balance would go on to evolve into the popular double D coil.
+Bell's 2-coil induction balance would go on to evolve into the popular double D coil.

-On Dec 16 1881 Captain Charles Ambrose McEvoy applied for British Patent No. 5518, Apparatus for Searching for Submerged Torpedoes, &c., which was granted Jun 16 1882.
+On December 16, 1881, Captain Charles Ambrose McEvoy applied for British Patent No. 5518, Apparatus for Searching for Submerged Torpedoes, &c., which was granted Jun 16 1882.
 His US269439 patent application of Jul 12 1882 was granted Dec 19 1882.
-It was a 4 coil induction balance for detecting submerged metallic torpedoes and iron ships and the like.
+It was a 4-coil induction balance for detecting submerged metallic torpedoes and iron ships and the like.
 Given the development time involved this may have been the earliest known device specifically constructed as a metal detector using magnetic induction.

-In 1892 George M. Hopkins described an orthogonal 2 coil induction balance for metal detecting.
+In 1892, George M. Hopkins described an orthogonal 2-coil induction balance for metal detecting.

-In 1915 Professor Camille Gutton developed a 4 coil induction balance to detect unexploded shells in farmland of former battlefields in France.
+In 1915, Professor Camille Gutton developed a 4-coil induction balance to detect unexploded shells in farmland of former battlefields in France.
 Unusually both coil pairs were used for detection.
 The 1919 photo at the right is a later version of Gutton's detector.